 We have the utmost respect for your privacy.
 This policy explains what personal information we gather when you visit our website and gives details of how we use that information.
 Please contact us if you have any questions.

 Who we are

-We are a limited company registered in England and Wales under the company number 4962926.
+We are Oshadhi Ltd, a limited company registered in England and Wales under the company number 4962926, based at Unit 6, Sycamore Close, Cambridge, CB1 8PG, England.
 Our registered office is at 4 Prince Albert Road, London, NW1 7SN.
 For details of how to contact us please visit our contact us page.

 Ordering online with us is safe and secure

-Our website uses a method of interaction with our visitors that does not compromise your card details.
-This online system is 100% secure.
+When you make a payment on our website you can do this in two ways (Sagepay and Paypal).
 All data is protected using the most advanced methods available.
 We do not store your payment information on this website.

 How we collect your personal information